 A Cheaper Case

 If you're looking for a budget option, this CloudValley case is good for the price ($9.99 at the time of writing).
 The port holes are a good size, and it has a backplate, like the MegaVerse case, though it doesn't have the range of attractive color/texture options.
-This is a relatively new case, so we haven't tested it yet, but plan to soon.

 Other cases we tried:

 - Cloudgo Case: Previous budget pick – good port holes, no back plate.
 Recent price hike, though, from <$10 to $20.

 - Goat Case: Sticks fine but the port holes are too small.
 I had to cut away part of the bottom of mine to get my iRig to fit.